THTRFLM 3N03 Artists'AltFilmAndVideo

 *Please retain a copy of your submitted paper.

 Consultation About Assignments:

-If you have questions about the assessment of an assignment and you would like to discuss how to do better in future work, you may consult with me (or the teaching assistant) after the tests or response paper has been returned to you.
-For such consultation, you need to come prepared as follows: 1) reread your assignment taking note of the feedback and 2) bring written notes to the meeting about what in particular you would like to discuss and further understand.
+If you have questions about the assessment of an assignment and you would like to discuss how to do better in future work, you may consult with me (or a teaching assistant, if there is one for the course) after the assignment has been returned to you.
+For such consultation, you need to come prepared as follows: 1) reread your assignment with the grading criteria in mind, 2) read and think through any commentary and recommendations, and 3) bring written notes to the meeting about what in particular you would like to discuss and further understand.
 With these practices, you develop abilities to better evaluate your own work and to better understand how to make improvements for future projects in your University studies and/or in employment contexts.